open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/pulsar.md

 ## Message Transformers

-The `rego_transform` attribute specifies the path to a rule used to transform incoming messages via `input.incoming` into a format suitable for storage in Enterprise OPA.
+The `rego_transform` attribute specifies the path to a rule used to transform incoming messages via `input.incoming` into a format suitable for storage in EOPA.
 The raw input provided for each transform should be familiar to most Pulsar users:

 ```json
 {